ufranske/go-gocd/CONTRIBUTING.md

 ### Adding Features

  - Right now, the best feature you can implement is one of the API resources.
 If you would like to add a new endpoint for the API, have a look at the [Encryption endpoint](https://github.com/drewsonne/go-gocd/blob/master/gocd/encryption.go) as a basic example of the structure of an API action.
+ - Make sure to run `make format` and `make test` before submitting a PR.